Frequently Asked Questions

 Why don’t all Rhapsody products say “certified organic” on the label?

 Rhapsody is a certified organic producer.
 Rhapsody’s facility is inspected annually and certified organic by Vermont Organic Farmers, Vermont’s certifying agency.
-In order to get a product certified as organic we need to go through a stringent administrative procedure that checks the ingredients, certificates, and production process.
-We are working towards getting our currently 65% organic eggrolls as well as our non-gmo natto 100% certified organic eventually.
+In order to get a product certified as organic we need to go through a stringent administrative procedure that checks the ingredients, certificates of origin, and production process.
+We are working towards getting our currently 65% organic eggrolls 100% certified organic.
+Our non-gmo natto, made from the traditional small natto soybean, is the only product not organic, as we have been unable to find any certified organic source of these beans.
+However, we did introduce an organic natto, made from larger soybeans which are 100% certified organic.
+Just as tasty and nutritious, this large bean variety of natto traditionally comprises still a substantial part of all natto consumed in Japan.

 Why do you use plastic packaging instead of glass for your rice milk and amazake?

 In the quantities we would use it, the cost of glass would be too prohibitive, adding upto $1.50 to $2.00 to the product at retail level.
 Instead we use recyclable polyethylene containers (HDPE # 2).
 However, we are able to use glass for our miso and a 100% compostable container and lid for our natto.

 Can I recycle the plastic tempeh bags and amazake/rice milk bottles?

-Yes, the bottles are marked with the recycle symbol and all our plastics bags, plain or printed, are made from recyclable polyethylene.
+Yes, the bottles are marked with the recycle symbol and all our plastics bags, plain or printed, are made from recyclable polyethylene which can be brought to recycle centers.

 Why are your products not labeled as kosher?

-Although we use no animal products in our facility — never have, never will, and it is therefore practically speaking kosher — to go through the kosher certification process is something we are too small to afford.
+Although we use no animal products in our facility — never have, never will — to go through the kosher certification process is something we are too small to afford.

 What are those dark spots on tempeh about?